Board of Supervisors

 Materials related to an item on this Agenda submitted to the Board of Supervisors after

-the public viewing packet located in Building A, 330 Fair Lane, Placerville or in the Board
+public viewing packet located in Building A, 330 Fair Lane, Placerville or in the Board Clerk's

-Clerk's Office located at the same address.
-Such documents are also available on the Board
+Office located at the same address.
+Such documents are also available on the Board of

-of Supervisors' Meeting Agenda webpage subject to staff's ability to post the documents
+Supervisors' Meeting Agenda webpage subject to staff's ability to post the documents before the

 PROTOCOLS FOR PUBLIC COMMENT